Why don't I just go through the court?

 Who should I make my payment check out to?

 What will happen if I don't participate in court diversion?

 Your case will be returned to court for prosecution.

 Who is eligible for court diversion?

-- We accept felony and misdemeanor cases with the exception of cases involving domestic and sexual violence or violence against children.
+We accept felony and misdemeanor cases with the exception of cases involving intimate partner and sexual violence or violence against children.
 In Vermont individuals are eligible for court diversion if they have been referred by the State's Attorney for criminal offenses.
 In New Hampshire individuals are referred by the prosecuting officer.

 What are the GAIN-Q and YASI screening tools?